 And finally, teaching your children the meaning of life.
 That success isn’t the same as happiness, and that probably not everything in your life will work out how you hope, whether that’s not getting into your dream college, losing your job, the death of a spouse or child, health problems, and all the other numberless possibilities.
 The point of this life is not to be famous or rich, and to learn that it’s okay to fail and how to move past failures and disappointments.
 If your child feels like their whole identity rides on being accepted to Harvard, what happens when they get the rejection letter?
 What are you teaching your child by example about what really matters in life and how happiness is obtained no matter what your house and cars look like or how big your bank account is or how prestigious your job is?

-This book is really a pretty quick read (and the actual book is only 200 page), but I feel like it asks some really significant questions that I kept mulling over long after the book was done.
+The Collapse of Parenting is really a pretty quick read (and the actual book is only 200 page), but I feel like it asks some really significant questions that I kept mulling over long after the book was done.

 I’ve been much faster to require my children to help around the house and expect them to quickly do as I ask.
 I feel like it’s helped me recognize more clearly that Bart and I are the authorities in this house and that just because some of our children are capable of throwing impressive tantrums when they don’t get what they want doesn’t mean they get to run the show.